k2-fsa/icefall/egs/librispeech/ASR/RESULTS.md

 and:
 `python3 ./pruned_transducer_stateless2/decode.py --exp-dir pruned_transducer_stateless2/exp --epoch 25 --avg 8 --bpe-model ./data/lang_bpe_500/bpe.model --max-duration 600`

-The Tensorboard log is at <https://tensorboard.dev/experiment/UKI6z9BvT6iaUkXPxex1OA>
+The Tensorboard log is at <https://tensorboard.dev/experiment/Xoz0oABMTWewo1slNFXkyA> (apologies, log starts only from epoch 3).

 The WERs for librispeech 100 hours are: